 Donating to the Cayzer Family Archive

 The Archive welcomes donations of papers, artefacts and memorabilia relating to the part played by Cayzer Family businesses and Family members in commercial and public life.
 One of the aspirations of the Archive is to build up a body of reference material relating to all aspects of the Cayzer Family businesses, from the engine-room or cargo-hold to the boardroom; as such reminiscences from former-employees regarding their experiences working in Cayzer Family businesses are particularly welcomed.

 The Archive will also be very grateful to receive financial donations, both large and small, which will be used to help defray the cost of maintaining and developing the Archive's website and continuing the worthwhile progress already made in cataloguing the considerable body of documents held by the Archive.
-Financial donations from UK taxpayers can readily be arranged to fall within the Gift Aid scheme: that is for every £1 given the Archive will be able to obtain a further 25p from HM Revenue & Customs.
+Financial donations from UK taxpayers can readily be arranged to fall within the Gift Aid scheme.

 The Acquisition Policy of the Cayzer Family Archive